aimms/language-reference/advanced-language-components/the-aimms-programming-interface/model-edit-functions.rst

 .. rubric:: Model roots

-:numref:`table:api.model.edit.roots` lists the functions available for manipulating model editor roots.
+:ref:`this table <table:api.model.edit.roots>` lists the functions available for manipulating model editor roots.
 The number of roots available for model editing is stored by the function ``AimmsMeRootCount(count)`` in its output argument ``count``.
 Note that ``count`` is always at least 1,